claraya/SMRx/README.md

 # SMRx
-Stand-alone scripts for mutation rate analysis and structural visualizations.
+Stand-alone scripts for molecular and transcriptome enrichment-overlap visualization.